Code-Institute-Submissions/justgin/README.md

 * My thanks to Felipe Alarcon, my mentor through Code Institute, who has been encouraging and available to talk to whenever I've found myself unable to comprehend certain elements of advanced technologies.
-His helpful nature, and commitment to the students he is responsible for assisting where he can, - from my own experience - has been consistent from the commencement of the course, and I am grateful for this.
+His helpful nature, and commitment to the students he is responsible for assisting where he can - from my own experience - has been consistent from the commencement of the course, and I am grateful for this.

 * This project-concept, "justGin", has been created by W. Marjoribanks, and shares similar syntax to that of a Walkthrough Project currently in place by Code Institute, Dublin.